 Unavailable users at the system level can't be enrolled in courses and don't show in the search results.

 At this time, students can't self-enroll in courses.

 Instructor: Creates course content and facilitates course interactions.
 Instructors can access private courses and open a course when it's ready for students.

-Primary Instructor: If a course has multiple instructors, any of them can designate the primary instructor.
-The primary instructor appears on the course card on the Courses page.
+Primary Instructor: If a course has multiple instructors, any of them can designate the primary instructor from the roster.
+Open an instructor's Member Information panel and select the Primary instructor option.
 The primary instructor is listed first in the roster.
 If multiple primary instructors exist, they're listed alphabetically before other instructors in the roster.
-The first primary instructor in the roster appears on the course card.

 Teaching Assistant: Creates course content, facilitates course interactions, and has access to private courses, same as instructors.
 Role limitations are set by your institution.
 Teaching assistants can't delete an instructor from a course.

 Grader: Assists instructors in the creation, management, and grading of coursework.
 Graders can't access a private course.